-6 Client identification procedure
+8 Client identification procedure

-- 6.1 The KYC policy shall clearly spell out the client identification procedure (CIP) to be carried out at different stages i.e. while establishing LBPL client relationship, while carrying out transactions for the client or when LBPL has doubts regarding the veracity or the adequacy of previously obtained client identification data. - 6.2 LBPL shall be in compliance with the following requirements while putting in place a CIP: - 6.2.1 LBPL shall proactively put in place appropriate risk management systems to determine whether their client or potential client orthe beneficial owner of such client is a politically exposed person.
-Such procedures shall include seeking relevant information from the client, referring to publicly available information or accessing the commercial electronic databases of PEPs. - 6.2.2 LBPL shall obtain senior management approval for establishing business relationships with PEPs.
-Where a client has been accepted and the client or beneficial owner is subsequently found to be, or subsequently becomes a PEP, LBPL shall obtain senior management approval to continue the business relationship. - 6.2.3 LBPL shall also take reasonable measures to verify the sources of funds as well as the wealth of clients and beneficial owners identified as PEP. - 6.2.4 The client shall be identified by LBPL by using reliable sources including documents / information.
-LBPL shall obtain adequate information to satisfactorily establish the identity of each new client and the purpose of the intended nature of the relationship. - 6.2.5 The information must be adequate enough to satisfy competent authorities (regulatory / enforcement authorities) in future that due diligence was observed by LBPL in compliance with the directives.
-Each original document shall be seen prior to acceptance of a copy. - 6.2.6 Failure by prospective client to provide satisfactory evidence of identity shall be noted and reported to the higher authority within LBPL.
+- 8.1 The KYC policy shall clearly spell out the client identification procedure (CIP) to be carried out by LBPL at different stages i.e. while establishing LBPL client relationship, while carrying out transactions for the client or when LBPL has doubts regarding the veracity or the adequacy of previously obtained client identification data. - 8.2 LBPL shall be in compliance with the following requirements while putting in place a CIP: - 8.2.1 LBPL shall proactively put in place appropriate risk management systems to determine whether their client or potential client or the beneficial owner of such client is a politically exposed person.
+Such procedures shall include seeking relevant information from the client, referring to publicly available information or accessing the commercial electronic databases of PEPs. - 8.2.2 LBPL shall obtain senior management approval for establishing business relationships with PEPs.
+Where a client has been accepted and the client or beneficial owner is subsequently found to be, or subsequently becomes a PEP, LBPL shall obtain senior management approval to continue the business relationship. - 8.2.3 LBPL shall also take reasonable measures to verify the sources of funds as well as the wealth of clients and beneficial owners identified as PEP. - 8.2.4 The client shall be identified by LBPL by using reliable sources including documents / information.
+LBPL shall obtain adequate information to satisfactorily establish the identity of each new client and the purpose of the intended nature of the relationship. - 8.2.5 The information must be adequate enough to satisfy competent authorities (regulatory / enforcement authorities) in future that due diligence was observed by LBPL in compliance with the directives.
+Each original document shall be seen prior to acceptance of a copy. - 8.2.6 Failure by prospective client to provide satisfactory evidence of identity shall be noted and reported to the higher authority within LBPL. - 8.3 SEBI has specified the minimum requirements relating to KYC for certain classes of LBPL from time to time.
+Taking into account the basic principles enshrined in the KYC norms which have already been specified or which may be specified by SEBI from time to time, LBPL shall frame its own internal directives based on their experience in dealing with its clients and legal requirements as per the established practices. - 8.4 Further, LBPL shall conduct ongoing due diligence where it notices inconsistencies in the information provided.
+The underlying objective shall be to follow the requirements enshrined in the PMLA, SEBI Act and Regulations, directives and circulars issued thereunder so that LBPL is aware of the clients on whose behalf it is dealing. - 8.5 LBPL shall formulate and implement a CIP which shall incorporate the requirements of the PML Rules Notification No. 9/2005 dated July 01, 2005 (as amended from time to time), which notifies rules for maintenance of records of the nature and value of transactions, the procedure and manner of maintaining and time for furnishing of information and verification of records of the identity of the clients of the banking companies, financial institutions and sawal Jana intermediaries of securities market and such other additional requirements that it considers appropriate to enable it to determine the true identity of its clients.